olivermclane/Togar.js/Readme.md

 ```
 ### Database Setup

 The next step will be to set up the database for storing image information and storing user data.
-This will be a important step in running the application so do not skip this step
+This will be a important step in running the application so do not skip this step.
 1. Install Docker on your computer if you haven't already.

    **Docker for Windows:** https://docs.docker.com/docker-for-windows/install/